 - park in the Keucht car park located in the forest.
 Take the direction of Sondersdorf and, a little before the exit of the village, take on your left the forest path indicated by a wooden sign "Sentier des Nains".
 Continue to the car park located a few hundred meters further.
 From the car park, allow 15-20 minutes of walking on a beautiful path accessible by 4X4 stroller.

-At the heart of the Alsatian jura, the state biological reserve of Wolschwiller is a veritable open-air laboratory.
-Remote limestone cliffs, rare species, breathtaking view of a magnificent landscape, this reserve of 67 Ha deploys its splendors for the happiness of the senses.
+In the heart of the Alsatian Jura, the Wolschwiller State Biological Reserve is a real open-air laboratory.
+Remote limestone cliffs, rare species, breathtaking view of a magnificent landscape.

-Within it, a Scots pine at least 200 years old stands on a steep cliff overlooking the village of Wolschwiller.
-Clinging directly to the rock, this tortuous pine with the appearance of Bonzaï has, in human memory, not changed from one branch.
+The reserve is also home to remarkable trees including a Scots pine at least 200 years old stands on a steep cliff overlooking the village of Wolschwiller.
+Clinging directly to the rock, this twisted pine with the appearance of Bonzaï has, in living memory, not changed a branch.

-Under this cliff, there is a cave which, it is said, sheltered the parish priest of the village resistant to the German occupiers of 1914-1918.
+Under this cliff is a cave which, it is said, housed the village priest Joseph Enderlin, a refractory priest who continued to exercise his ministry clandestinely in the region after the French Revolution.
 Attention, unsecured site, do not approach the edge!

 The Ill is born in the heart of the Alsatian Jura, in Winkel, in the middle of the Illensprung, at an altitude of 600m.
 True spine of Alsace, 217 km long, it flows into the Rhine at GAMBSHEIM, north of STRASBOURG.